 6. This is my villain origin story

-Example: Barista spelled my name “Satan.”
+Example: A barista spelled my name “Satan.”
 This is my villain origin story.

 When to use: Humorous, dramatic storytelling.